Art Decoratif d’Ecologie – Debuting at JCK: Las Vegas 2014

 The Art Deco era was also characterized by the lavishness and grandiosity that opulence provided.
 That was both a great symbol of the human capacity and possibility, and an evident display of income inequality.
 Alvarado does not deny that our field of art usually caters to the well-to-do, hence falling to similar negative connotations of the Art Deco era.
 Income inequality is something that needs to be addressed.
 Irthly addresses this concern by creating statement pieces, often

-2006al4802_bonfils_paris_1925_postercontaining material not often perceived as precious, so that the consumer can have a platform, a space, a possibility to address value, preciousness, and the role it plays in society.
+containing material not often perceived as precious, so that the consumer can have a platform, a space, a possibility to address value, preciousness, and the role it plays in society.
 It is a near guarantee that someone will comment on your Irthy piece which will give grounds to voice your opinion on the matters of the world as you see fit.
 Alvarado states, “As fine jewelry designers, what we can do is provide a space where the wearer can give her or his statement regarding matters that matter to them.”

 We hope you support and wear our designs that celebrate a certain resurgence of the Art Deco era.
 Irthly presents to you our Art Decoratif d’Ecologie: ART D’ECO.